lucasmonstrox/PyTibia/README.md

 ## Tibia client options

 Before installing the python packages, PyTibia requires that the Tibia client has some necessary settings for it to work correctly.
-Please leave the options exactly as in the next images.
+Please leave the options exactly as in the next images:

 ![Controls](/docs/assets/images/controls.png)
 ![General Hotkeys](/docs/assets/images/generalHotkeys.png)